vapoursynth/vapoursynth/doc/functions/lut2.rst

 .. function:: Lut2(clip clipa, clip clipb[, int[] planes, int[] lut, func function, int bits])
    :module: std

-   Applies a lut that takes the pixel values of two clips into account.
+   Applies a look-up table that takes into account the pixel values of two clips.
 The *lut* needs to contain 2^(clip1.bits_per_sample + clip2.bits_per_sample) entries and will be applied to the planes listed in *planes*.
 Alternatively a *function* taking *x* and *y* as arguments can be used to make the lut.